zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

         key: PROPERTY_VALUE
 ```

-**Note**: System properties provided with `-D` on the command line will not replace properties defined
+**Note**: System properties provided with `-D` notation on the command line will not replace properties defined
 in any of the YAML configuration files.

 ### API ML Onboarding Configuration Sample